How far can your money go in Taiwan?

 Using a Credit Card in Taiwan / ATMs

 Use of credit and debit cards is fairly common, and you’ve probably never seen so many ATMs in your life.
-Almost every convenience store (7-11, Family Mart, Hi-Life, OK.Mart, and others) will have an ATM, and there are also lots of publically usable ATMs at banks on the streets of the bigger cities.
+Almost every convenience store (7-11, Family Mart, Hi-Life, OK.Mart, and others) will have an ATM, and there are also lots of publicly usable ATMs at banks on the streets of the bigger cities.

 These ATMs will generally allow you to withdraw funds from foreign accounts for a small fee and a slightly poor exchange rate.
 Places on the not-so-low-end (i.e. not a noodle shop or roach motel) will also accept credit cards for payment.

-Cost of food in Taiwan
+Cost of living in Taiwan – Food

+Cost of living in Taiwan is considered to be extremely low when compared to western countries, and one of the main aspects is FOOD!
 In Taiwan it’s no secret that street food is an incredible bang for your buck.
 You can get some of the best Chinese food you’ve ever had for under NT$60, which is to say less than US$2.

 Mid-range restaurants will offer a wider spectrum of cuisine, from Japanese to Vietnamese and to the decidedly Asian version of your Western favorites.
 These restaurants will generally cost between NT$120 and $300 per dish, depending on the luxury of your order and the city you’re in.